 Sanjay Leela Bhansali has recently found himself a new formula for success - tragic love stories, larger-than-life set pieces, designer attires that can even put the Maharanis of the past to shame and until recently, casting Deepika Padukone and Ranveer Singh in lead roles.
 This clearly seems to have worked for SLB considering the kind of money Goliyon Ki Rasleela Ram Leela (2013), Bajirao Mastani (2015), and Padmaavat (2018) have minted.

-Imtiaz Ali loves bringing two lost souls together in his movies.
+Imtiaz Ali loves bringing two lost souls together in his movies and is one of the best bollywood directors.
 Though the stars and plots keep changing, the essence of his movies remains the same.
 Some other recurring themes in his movies are modern-day relationships and travel.
 Some notable examples of this - Jab Harry Met Sejal (2017), Love Aaj Kal (2009), Rockstar (2011), Highway (2014).

 KJo loves love triangles!
 Out of the eight movies he’s directed, at least 5 of them have love triangles woven into the plots somehow or is entirely based on it.
 This makes us wonder what is so fascinating about love triangles that compel Karan to make movies around this theme?